 - Be aware of your surroundings and pay attention to other drivers

-It is essential to know that safety features are included in every car because they help keep you safe while driving.
+It is essential to know that safety features are included in every vehicle because they help keep you safe while driving.

 One of the essential factors in an auto accident is seat belts.
 Seat belts can save lives by keeping passengers in the vehicle and protecting them from injuries.

 When an accident occurs, legal rights remain protected, especially for those injured in an accident.
-A skilled injury attorney can help accident victims protect their legal rights and receive the compensation they deserve.
+A skilled injury attorney from our law firm can help accident victims protect their legal rights and recover compensation.

 Car manufacturers recall millions of vehicles due to defective products.
 The complex safety recall is the largest in history, involving dozens of carmakers.

-According to the National Highway Traffic Safety Administration, defective vehicle accidents account for a significant percentage of car accidents each year.
+According to the National Highway Traffic Safety Administration, defective vehicle accidents account for a significant percentage of auto accidents yearly.

-In fact, in 2018, faulty brakes, tires, and other vehicle parts were responsible for more than two million accidents.
-That's nearly one-third of all car accidents in the U.S.
+In fact, in 2018, faulty brakes, tire defects, and other vehicle parts were responsible for more than two million accidents.
+That’s nearly one-third of all automotive accidents in the US.

 Have you been injured in a car accident?
-If so, it is crucial to speak with an experienced Illinois personal injury attorney to discuss your legal options.
+Talk with a personal injury attorney from our experienced Illinois law firm to discuss your legal options.

 - Driver error